 In July, we resumed contact with organisations that told us they were in a position to help us with our enquiries.
 We should soon be in a place to make a decision on these cases where we can contact these organisations.

-Given the recent rise in hospital admissions in many parts of the UK, there may be some healthcare organisations that we are unable to contact at the moment.
+Given the significant challenges caused by the second wave of the pandemic, there may be some healthcare organisations that we are unable to contact at the moment.
 This may lead to delays in dealing with some referrals.

 Attending a hearing during the Covid-19 pandemic